cypress-io/cypress-documentation/source/guides/core-concepts/writing-and-organizing-tests.md

 {% endnote %}

 {% note danger%}
-{% fa fa-warning %} Keep in mind, setting something in global hook will render it less flexible for changes and for testing its behavior down the road.
+{% fa fa-warning %} Keep in mind, setting something in a global hook will render it less flexible for changes and for testing its behavior down the road.
 {% endnote %}

 From your support file you should also `import` or `require` other files to keep things organized.